The best restaurant in Paris for dining out alone during a business trip could be Cafe de la Paix

 The service is friendly, efficient and streamlined and, from what I experienced during my visit here, a polite team of waiting staff cater well to the solo diner.

-During the spring and summer months, al fresco dining is offered on the light-filled, outdoor terrace.
+During the spring and summer months, outside dining is offered on the light-filled, outdoor terrace.

-This provides the ultimate Parisian outdoor cafe experience, where the world literally springs to life in front of you.
+This al fresco provides the ultimate Parisian outdoor cafe experience, where the world literally springs to life in front of you.

 This terrace is enclosed during the winter, and if time is of the essence, it continues to offer an excellent fast food service throughout the day.